 © their respective dates by their respective owners.
 Brief quotations and

 small, low-resolution images are used for identification and critical commentary, thereby constituting Fair Use under U.S. copyright law.
-Billboard chart data are copyright © their respective dates by Nielsen Business Media, Inc.
+Billboard chart data are copyright © their respective dates by Billboard Media, LLC.